spraakbanken/korp-frontend/README.md

 - `KORP_HOST=<host>`
 - `KORP_PORT=<port>`

+Environment variables can be entered in the `.env` file, which is git-ignored.

 It is also possible to serve the frontend from HTTPS using the environment variables:
 - `KORP_HTTPS=true`
 - `KORP_KEY=<path_to_key>-key.pem`